imdef/be-project/README.md

 ### Usage
 1. Setup background.
-  a.
-To setup a background.
+  - To setup a background.
 Click the "Background" button.
-  b.
-Press "s" to save the current frame / Or "r" to cycle through frames one by one.
+  - Press "s" to save the current frame / Or "r" to cycle through frames one by one.

 2. Processing mode
-  a.
-In Processing mode, the program will automatically capture frames and classify the signs.
+  - In Processing mode, the program will automatically capture frames and classify the signs.